MicrosoftDocs/well-architected/well-architected/sap/cost-optimization.md

 Storage hosts active and backup data and affects the performance, availability, and recoverability of an SAP workload.
 Each workload will have its own storage requirements.

 **(1) Use reserved capacity storage type** - There are several storage options available for customer to choose based on the workload requirement.
 Managed disks, blog storage, and backup storage can support an SAP workload in various combinations.
-Each these options also comes with storage reservation options to lower costs for persistent data.
+Each of these options also comes with storage reservation options to lower costs for persistent data.

 For more information, see: